abyssDS/sfmlWiki/Projects.md

 * [C++] [PixZen](http://www.indiedb.com/games/pixzen): Simple 2D platform game with unique story.

 ### Open Source
+* [C++] [Small Pokemon Engine](https://github.com/TheMaverickProgrammer/PokemonHeartGold-Swoosh): A small yet solid foundation for making pokemon-like games with a feature-rich battle engine that is easy to mod and add more content.
 * [C++] [Megaman Battle Network](https://github.com/TheMaverickProgrammer/battlenetwork): A full working battle engine replica of the gameboy advanced series.
 Includes customization for enemies, chips, navis, and the wiki has documentation.
 * [C#] [Pax: A Wargame](http://paxgame.sourceforge.net): A grand strategy game around the topics of war, diplomacy, exploration and trade, set during the Middle Ages and Renaissance.
 In early development, C#-coded, Python-scriptable.
 * [C++11] [Kroniax](http://github.com/AlexAUT/Kroniax_Cpp): a sidescroller, steer the ship without touching the walls